Skip to content

 }

-For more details about p6spy-spring-boot-starter configurations, refer to GitHub.
+For more configuration information about p6spy-spring-boot-starter, please refer to GitHub.

 • The driver-class-name should be configured to the driver class provided by p6spy.

-• If the printed SQL is null, add commit to excludecategories.
+• If the printed SQL shows as null, add commit to the excludecategories.

-• If batch operations do not print SQL, remove batch from excludecategories.
+• If batch operations don’t print SQL, remove batch from excludecategories.

-• For duplicate SQL prints in batch operations, use MybatisPlusLogFactory (added in version 3.2.1).
+• For duplicate printing issues with batch operations, use MybatisPlusLogFactory (added in version 3.2.1).

-• Note that this plugin may introduce performance overhead and is not recommended for production environments.
+• Please note that this plugin may introduce performance overhead and is not recommended for use in production environments.

-By following these steps, you can easily analyze and print SQL statements during development.
-Adjust the configurations as needed for optimal results.
+By following these steps, you can conveniently analyze and print SQL statements during development.
+Remember to adjust configurations according to your specific needs for optimal usage.

 Baomidou